 - Combination of Different Financial Sources: This minimum total funding amount may be met through a combination of funding sources indicated above.

 Guidelines regarding bank statements & proof of funding letters

 - If bank statement is not in English, provide a translation.

 - Funding should be in US dollars.
 If not, please attach a currency conversion print out.

 - Must be readily available funds.
 Bank statement must show total balance of checking or savings account.
-(No investments, stocks, mutual funds, etc.)
+(No investments, stocks, mutual funds, non-USC income letters, etc.)